improving-minnesota/react-workshop/labs/lab-05-forms.md

 git pull
 ```

+If not running, start the `gulp watch:dev` and `gulp serve:dev` tasks.
+Otherwise, restart the running tasks to pick up any changes in the lab-05-forms-start branch.

 &nbsp;
 ### Check it out!

-- Let's see what pull requests have been merged into our code base during the slides.
+- Let's look at the progress that has already been completed on the application by the rest of the team.
-  - The biggest change is that our server team has added cookie-based security so we need to create a login form and all the flux components needed for that.
+  - The biggest change is that our server team has added cookie-based security.
+We need to create a login form and all the flux components needed for that.
-  - The file for the components needed to edit and or create an employee have been created for you, but they need to be hooked up.
+  - The component files needed to create and edit an employee have been created for you.
+You will need to implement them.
   - You'll also notice that **React Router** mixins have been added to some of our previous components.
 More on that later.

 &nbsp;